google/WebFundamentals/src/content/en/ilt/pwa/working-with-indexeddb.md

-The UpgradeDB object gets a special `oldVersion` method that returns the version number of the database existing in the browser.
+The UpgradeDB object has a special `oldVersion` property, which indicates the version number of the database existing in the browser.
 We can pass this version number into a `switch` statement to execute blocks of code inside the upgrade callback based on the existing database version number.
 Let's look at an example:

 ```
 var dbPromise = idb.open('test-db7', 2, function(upgradeDb) {